k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 The default authenticator is "cassandra" when `server_authenticator` is not set.

-As explained later in this article, Fabric also allows the use of proprietary custom authenticators.
+As explained later in this article, Fabric allows the use of proprietary custom authenticators as well.